-- 12.3.1 When conditions at the public accommodation are so severe as to constitute a substantial threat to public health and safety throughout the majority of the property or when the responsible person fails to remedy deficiencies previously addressed in an inspection reportor Order, Cease and Desist Order, or Closure Order, the Health Authority may suspend the public accommodation's Health Permit. - 12.3.2 Any public accommodation facility which operates without a valid Health Permit as part of its facility a food establishment, swimming pool, spa, or potable water supply system, such as a water well, is in substantial noncompliance of these Regulations and is subject to immediate public accommodation facility Health Permit suspension or revocation.
-The Health Authority may suspend a public accommodation facility's health permit when the public accommodation facility causes or allows a food establishment, swimming pool, spa, or potable water supply system, such as a water well, to operate within the public accommodation facility without a required Health Permit. - 12.3.3 The Health Authority may-also suspend the Health Permit of a public accommodation facility if the public accommodation facility: - 12.3.3.1 Does not have a valid Health Permit, license, or other authorization required by applicable government agencies. - 12.3.3.2 Rents, leases, lets or otherwise allowslets a room which has been closed by the Health Authority to be occupied. - 12.3.3.3 Knowingly causes or allows illegal activity which could cause potential illness, injury, or death of guests or employees to occur at the public accommodation facility, which may cause potential illness, injury, or death of guests or employees.
+- 12.3.1 When conditions at the public accommodation are so severe as to constitute a substantial threat to public health and safety throughout the majority of the property or when the responsible person fails to remedy deficiencies previously addressed in an inspection report, Cease and Desist Order, or Closure Order, the Health Authority may suspend the public accommodation's Health Permit. - 12.3.2 Any public accommodation facility which operates without a valid Health Permit as part of its facility a food establishment, swimming pool, spa, or potable water supply system, such as a water well, is in substantial noncompliance of these Regulations and is subject to immediate public accommodation facility Health Permit suspension or revocation. - 12.3.3 The Health Authority may also suspend the Health Permit of a public accommodation facility if the public accommodation facility: - 12.3.3.1 Does not have a valid Health Permit, license, or other authorization required by applicable government agencies. - 12.3.3.2 Rents, leases, or otherwise lets a room which has been closed by the Health Authority. - 12.3.3.3 Knowingly allows illegal activity to occur at the public accommodation facility, which may cause potential illness, injury, or death of guests or employees.